Here's Our Rant About Comstock Mining Inc. (LODE)

 Global Hunter Securities, on the other hand, stated in their research note that they expect to see LODE reach a price target of $3.50.
 The rating they have provided for LODE stocks is “Speculative Buy” according to the report published on March 16th, 2012.

-Volatility was left at 9.47%, however, over the last 30 days, the volatility rate increased by 8.42%, as shares sank -9.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.78% upper at present.
+Volatility was left at 8.51%, however, over the last 30 days, the volatility rate increased by 9.32%, as shares surge +13.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +21.71% upper at present.

-During the last 5 trading sessions, LODE fell by -9.55%, which changed the moving average for the period of 200-days by -58.72% in comparison to the 20-day moving average, which settled at $1.7215.
-In addition, Comstock Mining Inc. saw 24.81% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LODE rose by +2.78%, which changed the moving average for the period of 200-days by -48.61% in comparison to the 20-day moving average, which settled at $1.7320.
+In addition, Comstock Mining Inc. saw 43.41% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading